Matika Wilbur

-Art career
+Matika Wilbur (born 1984), is a Tulalip photographer and educator from Washington state.
+A member of the Tulalip and Swinomish tribes, she is best known for her photography project, Project 562, and co-hosting the All My Relations podcast with Adrienne Keene.

+Early life and education

+Matika Lorraine Wilbur was born in 1984, to a Tulalip father and a Swinomish mother.
+She is a member of both the Tulalip and Swinomish tribes.
+Wilbur grew up predominantly on the Swinomish reservation in a family of commercial fishermen.
+She traveled to La Conner, Washington to attend high school.
+She graduated from the Brooks Institute of Photography with a degree in advertising.

+Her Native name is Tsa-Tsiq, meaning "She Who Teaches."

+Career

+Before beginning her photography career, Wilbur worked as a fashion photographer is Los Angeles, but found the work unfulfilling.
+She also worked as a teacher at Tulalip Heritage High School.

+Photography

 Wilbur's three initial photographic projects include We Are One People, a photograph collection of Coast Salish elders; We Emerge, a photograph collection of Native people in contemporary settings, and Save the Indian and Kill the Man, a collection of Native youth expressing their identities.
 Her other work includes "iHuman", presenting images interwoven with cedar bark.

-“All Alone” is a 2012 project that addresses the cultural assimilation of Native Americans between the 1880-1980.
+"All Alone" is a 2012 project that addresses the cultural assimilation of Native Americans between the 1880–1980.

-“iHuman” is a 2013 cultural project that represents the cultural dualism that Native Americans live upon.
+"iHuman" is a 2013 cultural project that represents the cultural dualism that Native Americans live upon.

 The artist specializes in hand-tinted, black-and-white silver gelatin prints.
-She plans on publishing a book about her photography.

 Project 562

-Project 562 is Wilbur's fourth major project to document contemporary Indigenous peoples.
-She began traveling throughout the US in November 2012 with the goal of photographing members all US tribes on their tribal lands.
+Project 562 is Wilbur's fourth major project to document contemporary Indigenous peoples, with the goal of photographing members of all US tribes on their tribal lands.
+Wilbur started "Project 562" as a photographic series in 2012.
+She began traveling across the United States in November of that year; she raised over $35,000 for her expenses in a Kickstarter campaign.
+She has since traveled 250,000 miles in her work to photograph indigenous people.

-She has traveled 250,000 miles documenting indigenous people.
-She raised over $35,000 for her expenses in a Kickstarter campaign.
-The title Project 562 refers to the number of Indigenous North American tribes officially recognized by the United States at the time Wilbur began the work.
+The title of the project refers to the number of Indigenous North American tribes officially recognized by the United States at the time Wilbur began the work.
 That number has since changed, reflecting the ongoing legal efforts of individual tribes to regain legal status after the decimation of tribal status under the United States Termination policy.
-Wilbur notes that her grandmother came to her in a dream suggesting she do this work of photographing a member from every federally recognized tribe.
+Wilbur said her grandmother came to her in a dream suggesting she do this work.
 She works collaboratively with tribal leaders and members to create the photographs.
-Wilbur conceives of Project 562 as an answer to Edward Curtis' photographs, a century earlier, of Indigenous Americans.
-Curtis took over 40,000 photographs of 80 tribes seeking faces that conveyed witness to devastation of lands, ecosystems, and culture.
-Project 562 shows the vibrancy of Indigenous Americans through the lens an Indigenous American photographer.
+Wilbur conceived of Project 562 as an answer to Edward Curtis' photographs, a century earlier, of Indigenous Americans.
+Curtis took over 40,000 photographs of 80 tribes.

-Wilbur started “Project 562” as a photographic series in 2012.
-In order to create this project, Wilbur sold everything and began traveling throughout all 50 states.
-She utilized various forms of travel such as an RV, horse, plane, boat, and foot.
-Throughout her journey, Wilbur encountered many tribal communities.
-She has also been welcomed into many and found support within these communities.
-In this journey she has come across over 300 sovereign states.
-She is aiming for a change within this evaporating race through conversations, photographs, audio and video recordings.
-“Project 562” continues to address tribal sovereignty, construct cultural bridges, and honors a legacy in regards to this country.

 Podcast

-Wilbur also hosts the podcast "All My Relations" with Adrienne Keene.
-The podcast's purpose is "to explore our relationships— relationships to land, to our creatural relatives, and to one another.
-Each episode invites guests to delve into a different topic facing Native peoples today as we keep it real, play games, laugh a lot, and even cry sometimes."
+Wilbur also hosts the All My Relations podcast with Adrienne Keene.
+The interview-based podcast discusses issues facing Native American communities, including indigenous food sovereignty.
+It has received recognition from the A.V.
+Club and the Toronto Star.